unprofession-al/anssh/README.md

 ## Run

-Change into your ansible directory (where you wourld run `ansible`) and run
+Change into your ansible directory (where you would run `ansible`) and run

 ```
 anssh [-i INVENTORY_FILE] HOSTNAME